A message from Michael N. Nduati, MD, MBA, MPH, FAAFP

 Chief Academic Officer and Designated Institutional Official

 The Southwest Healthcare Medical Education Consortium, established in 2018, was created to develop graduate medical education (GME) residency and fellowship programs in the California network of UHS acute care hospitals, with a strong academic affiliation with Western University of Health Sciences in Pomona, California.
 These hospitals include Temecula Valley Hospital, Corona Regional Medical Center, Southwest Healthcare Inland Valley Hospital, Southwest Healthcare Rancho Springs Hospital and Palmdale Regional Medical Center.

-Our residency programs are integrated into the core mission of the hospitals: to provide our community superior quality care that patients recommend to family and friends and physicians prefer for their patients, while offering unique training opportunities to the next generation of healthcare providers.
+Our residency and fellowship programs are integrated into the core mission of the hospitals: to provide our community superior quality care that patients recommend to family and friends and physicians prefer for their patients, while offering unique training opportunities to the next generation of healthcare providers.

 Thank you for your interest in our GME programs.
 We look forward to the profound positive impact these programs will have on the communities we serve.